Satisfying the Restricted Isometry Property with the Optimal Number of Rows and Slightly Less Randomness: Introduction

 The proof of this theorem follows the same structure as~\cite{CW09} with~\cite{BDDW08} when the entries of $\Phi$ come from a truly $O(Q)$-wise independent distribution.
 In particular, one focuses on the more general question of constructing a matrix $\Phi$ that is a Johnson-Lindenstrauss projection.
 That is, one shows that for any fixed unit vector $x$

 for some constant $c$.
-It was shown in~\cite{BDDW08} that if Eq.~\eqref{eq:jl} holds for $Q = O(k\log(N/k))$, then the random matrix $\Phi$ satisfies the restricted isometry property with high probability.
+It was shown in~\cite{BDDW08} that if Eq.~\eqref{eq:jl} holds for $Q = O(k\log(N/k))$ when $\eta < 1$, then the random matrix $\Phi$ satisfies the restricted isometry property with high probability.

 In this note, we only consider the case of when $x$ is $k$-sparse.
 That is, when $x$ is not $k$-sparse, and the entries of $\Phi$ come from an almost $O(Q)$-wise independent distribution, the number of random bits required for our generalization of the Hanson-Wright inequality to hold is too large to improve upon the result in~\cite{CW09}.
 However, for the purposes of constructing a matrix that satisfies the restricted isometry property, it is enough to consider only $k$-sparse $x$.
+This is because for the restricted isometry property to hold, it is enough to show that $\|\phi x\|_2^2 \approx \|x\|_2^2$ for $k$-sparse vectors $x$.